exonum/exonum-doc/src/advanced/timestamping-tutorial.md

     view: T,
 }
 ```

-We need to implement (Debug) here to later be able to efficiently process error during the debugging process.
+We need to implement `(Debug)` here to efficiently process errors during the
+debugging process.

+To access to the objects inside the storage, we need to declare the layout of
+the data.
+As we want to keep the timestamps in the storage and be able to
+construct proofs for timestamping transactions, we will use an instance of [`ProofMapIndex`](../architecture/storage.md#proofmapindex).
+A `ProofMapIndex`
+implements a key-value storage and offers the ability to create proofs of
+existance for its key-value pairs.

-For our new schema, we next implement a method for passing a snapshot to the timestamping service.
+For our new schema, we next implement a method for passing a snapshot to the
+Timestamping service.

 ```rust
 impl<T> Schema<T> {